byui-cse/cse251-course/week02/prepare.md

 **`__init__()`**

-This method is used to initialize the instance of the object you just created and to call the parent class's constructor.
+This method is used to initialize the instance of the object you just created and to call the parent class' constructor.
 You are free to add any number of arguments that you require.

 **`run()`**

-After to create an instance of this class, when you call the start() method, this `run()` method will be executed.
-This method only has one argument with is `self`.
+After you create an instance of this class, when you call the start() method, this `run()` method will be executed.
+The only method this argument has is `self`.
 When the `run()` exits, then the thread is finished.
-Within the the `run()` method, you can call other methods in your class if you have them.
+Within the  `run()` method, you can call other methods in your class if you have them.

 ```python
 import threading